 Your friends don't invite you to girls' night because, suddenly, it's not girls' night anymore.
-It's girls' night plus your man, and that sort of takes the "girls'" part out of the fun.
+It's girls' night plus your dude, and that sort of takes the "girls'" part out of the fun.

-His male friends don't even bother asking him to hang out unless they don't mind hanging out with you.
-And it's not that they don't like you, but that they want their mate back and they're beginning to wonder if he stays home with you doing facials and watching Made in Chelsea, because he's definitely not one of the lads any more.
+His guy friends don't even bother asking him to hang out unless they don't mind hanging out with you.
+And it's not that they don't like you, but that they want their "bro" back and they're beginning to wonder if he stays home with you doing facials and watching The Bachelor because their "bro" is definitely, sniff, long gone!